-Services qty unit price amount Attic Restoration 1.0 \$2,240.00 \$2,240.00 Attic Restoration, Insulation & Insurance Work: Most damages to your insular replacement.
-Some homeowner's insurance companies may pay for this if caused such as bats and raccoons.
+Services qty unit price amount Attic Restoration 1.0 \$2,240.00 \$2,240.00 Attic Restoration, Insulation & Insurance Work: Most damages to your insulation requires insulation replacement.
+Some homeowner's insurance companies may pay for this if caused by nocturnal mammals, such as bats and raccoons.
 Customers are responsible to pay their deductible.
-We payment prior to starting work.
-All payments whether paid by the homeowner or insu paid upon completion of work.
-The amount of contaminated insulation, stated in squand waste will be removed and reinsulated to the proper R-Value agreed to responsible for animal waste removal specifically stated on your estimate. ie not includes stated on your estimate.
-Waste container may be on or off site and customer Quantity is in square feet. by nocturna require 50% rance compa are footage in your est cluded in so al mammals, s of total net any must be on estimate, imate.
-Only ffits or walls Insulation 2240.0 \$2.00 \$4,480.00 Replace insulation with new insulation up to a R-38 Value.
-R-49 or R-60 can be adde d an addition nal cost.
-Insulation (Waste) Removal 2240.0 \$2.00 \$4,480.00 Removal of insulation and bat guano/animal waste through High powered vacuum obags. or 45 gallon construction Anti bacteria 2240.0 \$0.35 \$784.00 Apply anti-microbial agent to kill off any bacteria and fungi present.
+We require 50% of total net payment prior to starting work.
+All payments whether paid by the homeowner or insurance company must be paid upon completion of work.
+The amount of contaminated insulation, stated in square footage on estimate, and waste will be removed and reinsulated to the proper R-Value agreed to in your estimate.
+Only responsible for animal waste removal specifically stated on your estimate. ie not included in soffits or walls unless stated on your estimate.
+Waste container may be on or off site and customer is responsible for cost.
+Quantity is in square feet.
+Insulation 2240.0 \$2.00 \$4,480.00 Replace insulation with new insulation up to a R-38 Value.
+R-49 or R-60 can be added an additional cost.
+Insulation (Waste) Removal 2240.0 \$2.00 \$4,480.00 Removal of insulation and bat guano/animal waste through High powered vacuum or 45 gallon construction bags.
+Anti bacteria 2240.0 \$0.35 \$784.00 Apply anti-microbial agent to kill off any bacteria and fungi present.
 Dumpster Load 1.0 \$833.00 \$833.00 Dumpster load- Remove debris including insulation and animal waste from attic.
-Dur site or debris will be hauled to dumpster located at our office. mpster will b e placed on
+Dumpster will be placed on site or debris will be hauled to dumpster located at our office.